microdotblog/indie-microblogging/Part 2/Micro.blog and feeds.md

 ## Micro.blog and feeds

+_“As software developers and designers, we have a responsibility to the world to think these things through carefully and design software that makes the world better, or, at least, no worse than it started out.” — [Joel Spolsky][1]_

 No matter which blogging platform you use, the posts flow into Micro.blog from RSS and JSON feeds.
 Even microblogs hosted by Micro.blog itself generate their own feeds — just like WordPress or any blogging platform — which Micro.blog then reads from.
 Abstracting the connection with feeds makes for a consistent experience across a variety of blogs.

 The central user interface in Micro.blog is the timeline.
 The timeline shows posts from your friends' microblogs.